Andy’s Tips for the Perfect Kegerator

-Fresh draught beer at home—is there anything better in the eyes of a craft beer enthusiast?
+Fresh draft beer at home—is there anything better in the eyes of a craft beer enthusiast?
 Let’s face it: the dishwasher is never going to pour a perfectly-drawn glass of craft beer into that favorite glass of yours—it’s just not.
-And while a refrigerator full of buckling shelves always looks dangerously appealing, you can’t argue with the idea of draught beer always being within arm’s reach.
+And while a refrigerator full of buckling shelves always looks dangerously appealing, you can’t argue with the idea of draft beer always being within arm’s reach.

 Serving kegs of commercial or homebrewed beer at home sounds like a perfect scenario.
 But a kegerator is like a puppy: you’re going to have to feed it, walk it and give it a bath.

 Just kidding!
 But you get my point.
 Just like any consumer purchase, there are pros and cons that the buyer must take into consideration.
 Here are four things that are important to think about before welcoming a kegerator into your life.

 Size and Space

 Rather than get super technical on consumer purchase behavior, let’s keep this simple.
 We know you want a kegerator.
 But do you have space for one, and where will you put it?

 A kegerator has to be at least as big as a keg, of course, so you’ll need about two to three square feet of floor space (more for a multi-keg system).
 Many kegerators have a draft tower on top that can bring the height up to around four feet, so keep that in mind when scouting for a spot.